-If you are married and have children, and you pass away without a Will, then your spouse takes your personal belongings, the first £270,000 of your estate and only half of what is left.
+If you are married and have children, and you pass away without a Will, then your spouse takes your personal belongings, the first £270,000 (from 6th February 2020) of your estate and only half of what is left.
 The remaining half will go to your children.

 This is not what many people would like, as they assume everything will go to their spouse as they are married.
 However, if they have children then this is not the case.
 They believe their Will (which was written before they got married) takes care of their wishes, when in fact it would have actually been revoked by such marriage even if the main beneficiary in the Will is the person who has now become the legal spouse.

-Contact Newnham & Jordan Solicitors today on 01202 877400 to review your estate planning and Will requirements.
+For more information contact Newnham & Jordan Solicitors today on 01202 877 400 to review your estate planning.

-We offer confidential appointments by telephone, Skype or Zoom.
+- We offer confidential appointments in person or by Zoom.